algosup/2022-2023-project-2-factory-display-Project-2-group/Functional_specification.md

 **the reglementation of data backups :**

 There are three different archives depending on the type of data :
-- Active database archiving where data that are no longer useful to the enterprise (for example, data on job seekers to which they have not followed up) are deleted once the reason for the study has been completed (after a maximum of two years).
+- ==Active database archiving== where data that are no longer useful to the enterprise (for example, data on job seekers to which they have not followed up) are deleted once the reason for the study has been completed (after a maximum of two years).
-- Intermediate archiving where data are saved even after the purpose of data collection has been achieved as they are still of interest to the enterprise.
+- ==Intermediate archiving== where data are saved even after the purpose of data collection has been achieved as they are still of interest to the enterprise.
 The duration is set by the person responsible and must be relevant to its usefulness.
-- Final archiving where data that remains of great interest in the future without an end date are saved, after an upstream check.
+- ==Final archiving== where data that remains of great interest in the future without an end date are saved, after an upstream check.

 source : [CNIL](https://www.cnil.fr/sites/default/files/atoms/files/guide_durees_de_conservation.pdf)[^2]